OmarAlFarajat/omaralfarajat.github.io/projects/mock-pr.md

 <img class="ui medium rounded centered image" src="../images/mino/test_gbmap.png">

 The parsing is done with a while-loop that iterates through the file line-by-line.
 The loop is continued if an empty or whitespaced line is detected.
 If no such line is detected, then it is tokenized and the first string token is compared in an if-else block where matching certain keywords will determine in which containers the data is stored.
-Lines that do not start with any of the keywords are simply ignored and this property can be used to include comments as is done in the test file with the '#' symbol.
+Lines that do not start with any of the keywords are simply ignored and this behaviour can be used to include comments as is done in the test file with the '#' symbol.

 ```cpp
 while (inFile) {